Pranayama: Techniques of Rhythmic Breathing

 Requirements for doing Pranayama

-First of all we should have calm mind.
-When mind is agitated, it will be difficult to regulate the flow of energy.
+First of all, one should have a calm mind.
+When the mind is agitated, it will be difficult to regulate the flow of energy.
 Have a smile on the face.
-Next, sitting posture is very important.
+Next, the sitting posture is very important.
 Sit comfortably with backbone erect.
 The chest, neck and the head should be held vertically in a straight line. you can sit as cross legged or on a arm chair.
 It is advisable to use Yoga postures such as Padmasana, Vajrasana, Gomukhaasana, Siddhasana etc. But back bone should be in a straight line.